alleycaaat/memory-card-game/README.md

 - Checks prevent game from starting without deck, category and card count selections

 ### <strong>Updates from V1</strong>
-- Switched database host
+- Switched database host from fauna to appwrite
 - Create new card faces for improved contrast
 - Added utilities and constants
-- Created more components for much cleaner code
+- Created more components for cleaner code

 <br>